USS Abnaki: 1944–1949

 The fleet ocean tug completed shakedown in Chesapeake Bay on 10 December and began operating with the Atlantic Fleet.
 She conducted towing operations up and down the eastern seaboard of the United States until the spring of 1944.
-On 12 April she was in a collision off the Azores with the repair tug USS ATR-98 which resulted in the sinking of the later.
+On 12 April, she was in a collision off the Azores with the repair tug USS ATR-98 which resulted in the sinking of the latter.

 On 28 May of that year, she got underway from Norfolk, Virginia, bound for Oran, Algeria.
 On 4 June, however, while in the vicinity of the Azores, Abnaki received orders to rendezvous with Captain Daniel V. Gallery's Task Group (TG) 22.3 built around USS Guadalcanal.
 That task group had just succeeded in capturing the German submarine U-505, and Abnaki was to tow her to Bermuda.
 She arrived there with the prize on 19 June and remained 10 days before shaping a course for New York.

-The tug spent the early days of July in New York and stood out to sea on the 11th, towing barges in an Oran-bound convoy.
-She returned to New York on 19 August having towed the battle damaged Free French warship Senegalaise from Oran.
+The tug spent the early days of July in New York and stood out to sea on the 11th, towing two covered lighters, YF-445 and YF-447, in an Oran-bound convoy.
+She returned to New York on 19 August, having towed the battle damaged Free French warship Senegalaise from Oran.
 From 19 September to 5 December 1944, Abnaki made a round-trip voyage to Britain.
 During that mission, she towed barges and tank landing ships.
 On the return leg of that voyage, the ship made stops at Reykjavík, Iceland; and NS Argentia, Newfoundland; before returning to Norfolk.
 During January and February 1945, she again steamed to Oran and returned to Norfolk for repairs in preparation for duty with the Pacific Fleet.